 2009-2012 Alys Moody graduated with First Class Honours and the University Medal in English from the University of Sydney in 2006.
-After an MPhil at Sydney and teaching for a year at the Université Paris VII-Paris Diderot, she studied for a DPhil in English at Oxford, with the support of a James Fairfax Oxford Australia award, as well as the Clarendon Trust and Jesus College.
+After an MPhil at Sydney and teaching for a year at the Université Paris VII-Paris Diderot, she studied for a DPhil in English at Oxford, with the support of a James Fairfax Oxford Australia award, and funding from the Clarendon Trust and Jesus College.
 Alys completed her DPhil in 2013, while working as a stipendiary lecturer in Modern and Victorian Literature at Jesus College and a Junior Dean at Brasenose.
-Since graduating, she has worked as a Lecturer in English at the University of Waikato, New Zealand (2013-16) and as a Lecturer and then Senior Lecturer at Macquarie University in Sydney.
-In 2018-19, she was the Early Career Fellow in the Humanities Center at the University of Pittsburgh, and in August 2019, she took up a position as Assistant Professor in Literature at Bard College, in upstate New York.
-She is the author of The Art of Hunger: Aesthetic Autonomy and the Afterlives of Modernism (Oxford University Press, 2018), based on the DPhil thesis she completed at Oxford, and, with Stephen J. Ross (an Oxford classmate), is the editor of Global Modernists on Modernism: An Anthology (Bloomsbury, 2020), a project that came out of the connections and expertise she developed during her DPhil.
+Since graduating, she has taught at the University of Waikato, New Zealand (2013-16) and Macquarie University in Sydney (2016-19).
+She is currently Associate Professor in Literature at Bard College, and an editor of the journal Modernism/modernity.
+She has published a book based on her DPhil research (The Art of Hunger: Aesthetic Autonomy and the Afterlives of Modernism; Oxford University Press, 2018), and co-edited, with Oxford peer Stephen J. Ross, the anthology Global Modernists on Modernism: An Anthology (Bloomsbury, 2020), which won the 2021 Modernist Studies Association Prize for a Collection, Edition or Anthology.